superfineorg/superfine-sdk-unity/README.md

 ### LogLevelStart
 **`void LogLevelStart(int id, const String name);`**

-Call this method when starting a level:
+Call this method at the start of a level.

 | Parameters       |                   |
 |-----------------|---------------     |
 | `id`              | **Integer**: Can’t be null.
 The level id that you want to log.|